 Monterey Bay in California is one of the best places in the United States to whale watch, no matter what time of year.
 However, for winter whale watching, humpback and blue whales are seen as late as December.
 From December to April, the bay is teeming with gray whales.
-Commonly referred to as the “Grand Canyon of the sea,” the steep underwater canyon in Monterey Bay is a rich habitat for fish and other marine life, which attract hungry whales.
+Commonly referred to as the “Grand Canyon of the sea,” the steep underwater canyon in Monterey Bay is a rich habitat for fish and other marine life, which attracts hungry whales.
 Enjoy a captivating whale watching adventure on a boat tour or at the lookout at Monterey Aquarium.

 Head to San Diego in mid-January to catch the gray whale migration.
 There are a number of great spots to whale watch in this California city.
-Take a boat tour to view the whales as well as seals, sea lions, and dolphins Both Carrillo National Monument and Torrey Pines Reserve offer viewing areas for whale enthusiasts as well.
+Take a boat tour to view the whales as well as seals, sea lions, and dolphins.
+Both Carrillo National Monument and Torrey Pines Reserve offer viewing areas for whale enthusiasts as well.
 If you can’t get out to San Diego this winter to view gray whales, you can catch blue whales and fin whales from June to September here.
 After your tour, take respite in one of the many family-friendly hotels nearby.

 Whales of all kinds enjoy the waters surrounding the beautiful island of Maui, Hawaii.
 However, from December to April, humpback whales are what draw whale watchers to this U.S. island.
 Thousands of humpback whales mate near Maui, so whale watchers typically hear and see them during the winter months.
 Watch for whale spouts as you’re bound to see many during your winter stay in Maui, no matter if you’re looking from the beach, a boat tour, or your hotel’s balcony.
-Ko Olina Beach is a popular whale watching spot as humpback whales enjoy the warm waters in the bay here.
+Ko Olina Beach is a popular whale-watching spot as humpback whales enjoy the warm waters in the bay here.

 The Pacific Ocean isn’t the only ocean that offers great whale watching; Virginia Beach in Virginia is an East Coast destination for whale watchers.
 View humpback whales here from December through March, however, peak winter whale watching typically occurs in the months of January and February in Virginia Beach.
 Whale watchers may even spot a fin whale or two during the winter season here.
 Dolphins are even spotted in the waters during the warmer months as well.